Donald Harper

 Donald de Wayne "Don" Harper (June 4, 1932 – November 30, 2017) was an American diver who competed for Ohio State University and won a silver medal in springboard diving at the 1956 Summer Olympics.

 Harper was born in Redwood City, California on June 4, 1932, to Owen and Sarah Harper.
 In addition to his skills as a diver, he was an outstanding gymnast, taking first in the 1955 Pan American Games trampoline championship and winning All-America gymnastics honors that year.

-Harper was the singularly most outstanding diver on the 3m springboard in America from 1950-55, winning five US National championships, two NCAA championships, and five National AAU championships.
+Between 1950 and 1955, Harper won five US National championships, two NCAA championships, and five National AAU championships in the 3m springboard.

 1956 Olympics

 He won a silver medal in the 3 m springboard event at the 1956 Melbourne Olympic Games.
 Harper was not a top performer in the preliminaries, placing fifth, but earned the highest score in the final round.
 Ohio State divers nearly swept the first four finishes.
 Ohio State teammate Bob Clotworthy took the gold medal, winning the springboard diving championship, Harper finished second, and Ohio State teammate, Glen Whitten, finished fourth.